koenrane/KR-new-site/content/don-t-align-agents-to-evaluations-of-plans.md

 >
 > Bill has always been different, somehow.
 When he was a kid, Bill would imagine plans like "I go to school and also _have tons of diamonds_", and that would initially trick him into thinking that he'd found a plan which led to tons of diamonds.
 >
-> But as he got older and smarter, he thought maybe he could do better.
+> As he got older and smarter, he thought maybe he could do better.
 He started learning about psychology and neuroscience.
 He started guessing how his brain worked, how to better delude himself (the ultimate human endeavor).
 >
 > ...